melibe23/budget-cypress-exercise/e2e/README.md

-# Readme in order to run de Cypress.io test
+# Readme in order to run the Cypress.io test

 Once you download the repo you will find a folder at the top called ‘e2e’: